-In an effort to try to preserve ecosystems and protect the environment, many ski resorts have launched their own green initiatives.
-But the Danish have decided to really twist the concept of ecological ski resort with the construction of an artificial ski slope on the roof of a non-recyclable waste processing plant that converts waste into energy by incineration.
+The Copenhill Green Ski slope is an incredible example of what man is capable of doing (well).
+In an attempt to preserve ecosystems and protect the environment, many ski resorts have launched their own ecological initiatives.
+However, the Danes have decided to develop a 100% ecological resort concept with the construction of an artificial ski slope on the roof of a non-recyclable waste treatment power plant that converts it into energy by incineration.

-This urban ski slope, known as Copenhill, is located just above the Amager Bakke power plant, in the middle of Copenhagen.
-This new and modern plant, which manages the waste of 550,000 Danish homes and 45,000 businesses, is capable of producing heating for around 160,000 homes and electricity for more than 60,000 without emitting CO2.
-The project is part of Copenhagen’s goal of becoming the first carbon-neutral city by 2025 and, with this plant, the emission of 100,000 tons of CO2 per year is avoided.
+This urban ski slope, called Copenhill, is located just above the Amager Bakke power plant, right in the center of Copenhagen.
+This new modern factory, which manages the waste of 550,000 Danish households and 45,000 businesses, can heat around 160,000 homes and electricity for more than 60,000 hours without emitting CO2.
+The project is part of Copenhagen’s objective of becoming the first neutral city in terms of carbon dioxide emissions by 2025 and, thanks to this plant, to avoid the emission of 100,000 tons of CO2 per year.

-Amager Bakke / Copenhill is located in a central area of Copenhagen, by the sea.
-And to complete the particular aspect of this modern and strange green ski slope, the plant emits huge rings of water vapor.
-The total investment of the project has been of 660 million dollars and it is expected that the slope will be visited by about 65,000 skiers a year.
+Amager Bakke / Copenhill is located in a central part of Copenhagen, right by the sea.
+And to complete the special look of this strange and modern green ski slope, the factory emits huge rings of water vapor.
+The total investment for the project is $ 660 million and some 65,000 skiers are expected to visit and test the track each year.

-Although the center works since 2017, Copenhill will open to the public this summer.
-But, in the meantime, you can get an idea of how it is by watching this video of freestyle star Jesper Tjäder testing the slope:
+Although the center has been operating since 2017, Copenhill Ski will open to the public this summer.
+But, while you wait to test it out for yourself, here’s a little video from freestyle star Jesper Tjäder: